mantczakaus/mantczakaus.github.io/index.md

 ## About this guide
 This is a guide outlining how to set up and execute [ONTViSc pipeline](https://github.com/eresearchqut/ONTViSc) on three Australian high-performance computing systems: [Lyra (QUT)](https://eresearchqut.atlassian.net/wiki/spaces/EG/pages/1545143157/Start+using+the+HPC), [Gadi (NCI)](https://opus.nci.org.au/display/Help/Gadi+User+Guide) and [Setonix (Pawsey)](https://support.pawsey.org.au/documentation/display/US/Setonix+User+Guide).
 The following versions of the programs were used throughout this guide:
-- ONTViSc v1.3
-- Nextflow 23XXXXXXX
-- Seqera Platform v24.1

 <table border="1">
     <tr>